maximilian-ho/how-we-teach-ourselves/change_what_it_means_to_win.md

 Meanwhile, if our definition of winning is improving society, then everyone wins, because we empower others.

-It's unlucky that destructive desires are wired into our brains.
-At the same time, we can develop rational thinking to overcome these desires, such as by reading books on social issues.
+It's unlucky that destructive emotions are wired into our brains.
+At the same time, we can develop rational thinking to overcome these emotions, such as by reading books on social issues.